ivyy-poison/tp/docs/UserGuide.md

 Here's how to view all currently used tags:

 1. Type in the following command in the command box: `view-tag`.
-2. Press "enter" on your keyboard and you should see a list of all tags currently in use within the employee list.
+2. Press "Enter" on your keyboard and you should see a list of all tags currently in use within the employee list.

 <box type='info'>